Chemistry (CHEM)

 TCCN: CHEM 1305

-This is the second of two lecture courses for non-science majors.
-The course surveys organic and biochemistry and current topics which may include energy-related topics, nuclear chemistry, environmental chemistry, medicinal chemistry, and synthetic and natural polymers.
+This course is the second of two lecture courses for non-science majors.
+The course surveys the fundamentals of organic chemistry and biochemistry applied to contemporary topics.
+Course content may encompass energy-related issues, nuclear chemistry, environmental chemistry, and medicinal chemistry, with applications to real-world contexts.
+Students examine carbon-containing compounds, which eventually leads to the evaluation of chemicals in our daily lives.
+Additionally, this course covers synthetic and natural chemicals, including macromolecules such as proteins and nucleic acids, as well as their fundamental building blocks: amino acids and nucleotides.
 Prerequisite: CHEM 1310 or CHEM 1341 either with a grade of "C" or better.

 Grade Mode: Standard Letter